 Spark plug gap is important.
 While your plugs are most likely gapped from the factory, it's a good idea to take a minute and check the spark plug gap before installation.

 If your vehicle was made in the last 25 years or so, odds are you have a distributor-less or coil-on-plug type ignition system.
 Here's a great look at how these ignition systems work, but essentially they place the ignition coil close to - or even directly on top of - the spark plug for a stronger spark.

 There are a few common signs of a failing coil pack, including:

-Coil packs are usually rather simple to replace, needing about an hour of your time and no specialized tools.
+Coil packs are usually rather simple to replace, needing about one to three hours of your time depending on the engine.

 Despite what your grandfather says, fuel injection is a huge improvement over the old carburetor.
 However, those extra components need maintenance, or even replacement when they wear out.
 First off, prevent fuel injectors from getting clogged by occasionally using a fuel system cleaner and by replacing your fuel filter on time if it's a serviceable type.
 If that doesn't work, you can try a DIY fuel injector cleaning similar to what pro shops perform.
 If all else fails, replace your fuel injectors.

 Before installing the new fuel injectors, dip the fuel injector tip (sprayer end) into a small amount of engine oil.
 This will wet the seals, preventing leaks.

 Here's everything you need to know about maintaining your fuel injection system: